 - Pre-heat oven to 400 ℉.

-- Bring sweet potato filling to a 9" x 13" rectangular or 12" oval casserole dish, then evenly top with pecan topping.
+- Bring sweet potato filling to a 9" x 13" rectangular or 12" oval casserole dish, then evenly top with pecan crumble topping.

 - Bake in the oven for 40 minutes.